 Enjoy the summer season with these five festivals and activities that will be held in the area:

-With the Namba Yasaka Shrine Summer Festival to be held on July 13, 2017, there will be a colorful boat procession or “Funatogyo.”
+With the Namba Yasaka Shrine Summer Festival to be held on July 13 and 14, 2018, there will be a colorful boat procession or “Funatogyo.”
 Around 20 boats will be cruising along the Dotonbori river, with the main boats carrying the palanquin and shrine parishioners.
 The boat procession will start at 6:00 PM and will last until 9:00 PM.

 Music and dance performances by the river?
 Doesn’t that sound fun?
 Ribbee’s World Ukulele Championship winner, Tomoki Suzuki, will be performing on July 15, 2017.
 I have watched him play the ukulele on YouTube and he is really amazing.
 There will also be a kids’ dance and a ninja stage performance on the same day, and more live performances on July 16, 2017, so visit Tombori Riverwalk during these dates.
 The events will start at 10:45 AM on July 15 and at 11:00 AM on July 16, both days will end at 8:00 PM.